 Before being sent to Auradon, Jay barks like a dog to scare Carlos.
 Booboo Stewart portrayed one of the werewolves in the Twilight film saga.

-This also happens in one episode of the Wicked World spinoff: after Mal and Evie mistakenly cast a spell that makes everyone act and bark like dogs — except Carlos, oddly enough — Carlos has a lot of fun getting an entranced Jay to do dog tricks and taking pictures of him doing them.
+This also happens in one episode of the Wicked World spinoff: after Mal and Evie mistakenly cast a spell that makes everyone act and bark like dogs — except Carlos, oddly enough, Carlos decides to amuse himself by having an entranced Jay to do dog tricks and taking pictures of him doing them before reversing the spell.

 Anna Cathcart, the actress who played Drizella Tremaine's daughter Dizzy, also portrayed a young Drizella in Once Upon a Time.

 The Character Died with Him: Not outright stated, but it's heavily implied in the Royal Wedding animated special that Carlos died at some point since the end of the third movie.